opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

   ```json
   {"user_id":"","authorization_header":foo}
   ```

   If not, first verify that the app **OpenProject Integration** is installed.
-If that is the case please check the [instructions for setting up pretty URLs in Nextcloud](https://docs.nextcloud.com/server/22/admin_manual/installation/source_installation.html#pretty-urls).
-This usually also resolves the issue of stripped `Authorization` headers.

-  This often happens because mod_rewrite is not activated on the Nextcloud server.
+  If that is the case verify that the mod_rewrite is  activated on the Nextcloud server.
   To activate mod_rewrite the following commands can be used on the Nextcloud server:
   ```shell
   sudo a2enmod rewrite
   sudo systemctl restart apache2
   ```

+   If that also not work please check the [instructions for setting up pretty URLs in Nextcloud](https://docs.nextcloud.com/server/22/admin_manual/installation/source_installation.html#pretty-urls).
+This usually also resolves the issue of stripped `Authorization` headers.

 #### Project folders are not created or you do not have access